 When steaming, baking or broiling seafood, sprinkle with one or more of the following herbs and spices before cooking: basil, curry powder, dill weed, garlic, marjoram, onion, oregano, parsley, rosemary, tarragon or thyme.
 Or, you can marinate seafood in lemon juice or wine to add extra flavor and to firm up the flesh of the fish when it is cooked.

-More from our magazine: Turkey Meatloaf
+More from our magazine: The Spice That's An Herb

 If you're thinking about a topping for seafood, consider whether you like the flavor of the topping on chicken.
 If you like a flavored vinaigrette or an Oriental sauce on chicken, you'll probably enjoy it on fish as well.
 A squeeze of lemon or lime juice over cooked seafood adds zest without fat or calories.